Xangis/wbsrch/README.md

 This is a very high-maintenance search engine.

+### Admin

+The admin site URL is at /adm/.
+You will need to create a superuser login via the command line by running python manage.py createsuperuser and following the prompts.

-- Domain Links
+### Domain Links

 The python manage.py domain_link_update command needs to run in order for incoming links to a domain to be counted.
 This will influence how well that site ranks.
 Typically this is run as a daemon via python domain_link_daemon.py

-- Index Stats
+### Index Stats

 The index stats page is fairly database intensive, since it has to count page and index totals for all languages.
 Python manage.py generate_index_stats will create a static version of that page.
 You should run it daily, weekly, or monthly depending on how much your index changes.

-- Vacuuming
+### Vacuuming

 Vacuuming the database can get to be problematic and time-consuming if you have a large index.
 But it will need to be done on occasion because the indexer will stop using the indexes if you don't.
 Increasing the pg stats target in